 Square foot gardening is done in 1 foot squares with 4 of them making up 4 foot by 4 foot blocks.
 These blocks are a maximum of 4 feet because that allows you to reach into the entire planting area without having to step on the soil and thus compacting it.
 Each 1 foot square can be divided into smaller squares depending on the space needs of each particular plant.

 Gardening in squares encourages you to only plant what you want whereas gardening in rows tends to make you want to plant all the seeds inside the packets.
 You want to end up with just the right amount of plants, not so many that you become overwhelmed and abandon your garden.
-Planting the right amount of seeds to begin with also saves you time from having to constantly thin out your garden.
+So, you could get yourself a few microgreen seeds from a site like Skysprouts to plant, a few Brussels sprouts, broccoli, and Cabbage to plant.
+Of course, the number of crops you sow depends on the space you have at your disposal, but planting the right amount of seeds also saves you time from having to constantly thin out your garden.

 Your squares should be physically divided, not eye-balled, for the best results.
 You can use nails and string (being careful to put the nails where you won’t kneel on them or otherwise hurt yourself), or commercially-made wire dividers.